What This Clause Means

 - What counts as a 'similar' business under a lease non-compete?

 - The definition of similar business is crucial.
-Negotiate for narrow, specific definitions.
+Narrow, specific definitions are the common negotiated position.
 A 'similar business' clause tied to your exact current concept is much less restrictive than one covering any business in your industry.

 - Can a non-compete prevent me from opening a new location nearby?